2019 Cyprus Women's Cup

 The 2019 Cyprus Cup was the twelfth edition of the Cyprus Cup, an invitational women's football tournament held annually in Cyprus.
 It took from 27 February to 6 March 2019.

 North Korea won their first title after a final win over Italy.

 Format

 The twelve invited teams were split into three groups to play a round-robin tournament.

 Points awarded in the group stage follow the standard formula of three points for a win, one point for a draw and zero points for a loss.
-In the case of two teams being tied on the same number of points in a group, their head-to-head result determine the higher place.
+In the case of two teams being tied on the same number of points in a group, their head-to-head result determines the higher place.